 A - At this point there is no tolerance factor.
 An Outage Report must be created for any change of state (i.e., any factor impacting the maximum capability of the unit) whether from a de-rate (e.g., ambient temperature) or an equipment outage.
 If the de-rate is known in advance (e.g., low water), it may be submitted to the Outage Coordination Office.
 If the de-rate surfaces only in the real-time, it must be reported to the Generation Dispatcher who will create an Outage ticket.
 At this time, it should handled as an outage, indicating that the unit is de-rated and for what cause and expected duration.

-The Must Offer Generator has the option of having their SC bid any Available Generation to the ISO at a price that recovers the Must Offer Generator’s cost plus a “reasonable” profit (Must Offer Generator Cost).
+The Must Offer Generator has the option of having their SC bid any Available Generation to the ISO at a price that recovers the Must Offer Generator’s cost [I don’t recall the ‘reasonable profit” provision.
+Is it in the Order?
+Is it in our Tariff?-Keith](Must Offer Generator Cost).
 If such bid is dispatched, the ISO is supposed to pay the Must Offer Generator Cost.
 Such information on accepted bids must also must be submitted to ISO and FERC with cost justification in the form of Attachment 3 [to be completed].

 Q – Are such bids submitted in the Supplemental Energy market?
+[Yes-Keith]

 Q – In what form is the cost data to be submitted to FERC?
+[Check with Eric H.-Keith]

 Q – Given the uncertainty of the creditworthiness of the ISO for its real-time purchases, can a generator add reasonable credit costs (e.g., LOC costs) to its bid?
+[No. Keith]

 Q – Can ISO dispatch the Must Offer Generator as other Supplemental bids (i.e 10 minute minimum run time?
+[Yes-Keith]

 Q – If the ISO can ramp up a Must Offer Generator from a cold start, dispatch for 10 minutes and shut them down, is it OK for the Must Offer Generator to reflect such in its Generation Cost?
+[FERC will ultimately need to make that determination.
+The Order does indicate that “bilateral contracts should be the principal means by which generators recover their total costs” (p24).
+Keith]

 Q – Can the ISO deviate from its Supplemental Energy protocols and provide for a minimum 4-hour run time with this Program?
+[The ISO will take the suggestion into consideration?-Keith]

 Q – Do Scheduling Coordinators have any responsibility to audit the Must Offer Generator’s cost calculations?
 Or are they just compiling such information because they are the SC?
+[Good question.
+I am not sure how to respond.
+Perhaps Steve or Eric L have an answer-Keith]

 The ISO will calculate the Proxy Price for every Must Offer Generator.
 If the Must Offer Generator’s SC does not submit a bid, the ISO will deem any unbid quantities to be bid at this Proxy Price.